Wolfy76700/Wolfy76700.github.io/rules_den.md

 - **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a **First to 3** format
 - All characters are allowed
 - You can switch characters if you lost the previous game, however the winner cannot switch characters

+### Ultra Fight Da!
+Kyanta 2

+- The tournament is played in a **First to 3** format
+- All characters, ratios, types and Ultras are allowed
+- You can switch characters, ratios or types if you lost the previous game, however the winner cannot switch characters, ratios or types
+- You can switch Utras or change the team order at any time during the set

 ### Vampire Savior